-A target benchmark is agreed, and once the assessment is complete a Gap Analysis is performed which highlights priority areas and processes for improvement.
+A target benchmark is agreed-upon and, once the assessment is complete, a gap analysis is performed, which highlights priority areas and processes for improvement.

-The ITSM Process Assessment is conducted through structured interviews with operational and strategic personnel.
+The ITSM process assessment is conducted through structured interviews with operational and strategic personnel.
 A view of your IT service management organisation is obtained and the cultural climate is also considered.
-Based upon the interviews, our experience, and extensive ITIL knowledge-base an assessment report is produced which provides the baseline maturity levels of each process in scope and observations of current operations.
+Based upon the interviews, our experience, and the extensive ITIL knowledge base an assessment report is produced that provides the baseline maturity levels of each process in scope as well as observations of current operations.
 The report also contains detailed recommendations on how to mature your processes, and how to demonstrate tangible improvements in service to the business.

 The report is the critical output from PinkSCAN.
-We will detail what needs to be done to each process to bring it up to the agreed benchmark level.
-So for example if Incident Management scores a 2, and the required benchmark is 3, you will receive a list of action points needed to be completed to raise its level.
+We will detail what needs to be done to each process to bring it up to the agreed-upon benchmark level.
+So, for example, if incident management scores a two, and the required benchmark is three, you will receive a list of action points that will need to be completed to raise its level.

 Understanding the culture of the organisation will also allow you to create a suitable change and communication programme.
 It is imperative to focus upon the people element of any programme to avoid project failure.

-This extensive research describes why many transformations fail and what the 8 most important steps are for successfully realising a transformation.
-From this we have developed a Change Readiness Assessment which delivers a statement about an organisations Readiness to successfully adopt the changes encountered when embarking upon an ITIL implementation programme.
+This extensive research describes why many transformations fail and what the eight most important steps are for successfully realising a transformation.
+From this we have developed a change readiness assessment that delivers a statement about an organisation’s readiness to successfully adopt the changes encountered when embarking upon an ITIL implementation programme.